kelsey-ek/of7azure/GUIDE/AKS_test.md

 ## 1. Concept

-### 1.1
+# Make Tibero, OpenFrame, Jeus running when the pod is created in the first place.

+## 2. Process

-- Create Azure image repository
+__a.__ Create Azure image repository

-- Generate the image of OpenFrame
+__b.__ Generate the image of OpenFrame and push it to the Azure image repository

 *in this case, I created the image as the name below.

 ```
 of7container.azurecr.io/of7pvimage-v1:boot2
 ```

+__c.__ Write the yaml file for creating a pod.

 ```
 apiVersion: apps/v1